 The annual cash incentive compensation for fiscal year 2024 performance will be determined under the Performance Award Plan consistent with the methodology used in 2023 based on the budgeted Adjusted EBITDA and budgeted revenue 2024 performance goals set by the Compensation Committee.
-The Compensation Committee determined it was appropriate to adjust the individual target percentage for the 2024 annual cash incentive opportunity for Mr. Calabrese to 100% of his base salary as a result of his promotion to President and Chief Operating Officer.
-There were no other changes to the individual target percentages of any of the NEOs.
+There were no changes to the individual target percentages of any of the NEOs.